unional/standard-log/packages/log/README.md

 When sending logs to console, they are mapped to `info`, `warn`, `error`, and `debug` based on severity.

-You can also add your own levels:
+You can also add your own custom levels:

 ```ts
 import { config, getLogger, logLevel } from 'standard-log'